MarkusVali/RecipeBook/README.md

 # RecipeBook

-## This is our .NET MAUI program, that is meant to be a recipe book.
+## See on meie .NET MAUI programm

-## The features this contains is:
+## See programm sisaldab:
-- 4 views
+- 4 vaadet
 - TBA
 - TBA

-## We hope you enjoy this program!
+## Me loodame et teile meeldib see programm!